 If you disagree with a ruling issued against you on an incident report by the CDC or TC, you may appeal it to the Advisory Board (AB).
 To do so, email or mail the Executive Committee (EC) within 10 days of the issuance of the committee ruling, and explain why you believe the committee's ruling was unjust.
 The EC will ask the committee chair to forward all files pertaining to the ruling to the AB, and offer the chair an opportunity to reply to your appeal in writing.
 The AB will then deliberate on the matter at its next meeting, typically within 30 days of gathering all necessary materials, using an evidentiary standard of clear and convincing evidence.
-The AB deliberation constitutes a de novo review of the matter, and the AB may uphold, vacate, or modify (to increase or decrease) sanctions levied by a director or another

-NASPA committee.
-The AB may uphold a lower committee's ruling based on an evidentiary standard of preponderance of the evidence, but will only vacate or modify a lower committee's ruling based on an evidentiary standard of clear and convincing evidence.
+The AB deliberation constitutes a de novo review of the matter, and the AB may uphold, vacate, or modify (to increase or decrease) sanctions levied by a director or another NASPA committee.
+The AB may uphold a lower committee's ruling based on an evidentiary standard of clear and convincing evidence.